Yacht Charter The Canaries

 Canary Island Catamaran Charter

-Where it comes to a Canary Islands yacht charter you have two choices for your sailing trip - a bareboat charter or skippered yacht charter.
+Where it comes to a Canary Islands yacht charter you have two choices for your sailing trip - a bareboat charter or Captained yacht charter.
 Both have their own advantages.

 For more adventurous types, a Canary Island bareboat charter could be your thing.
 If you have the right sailing qualifications (see below) then you can let go of the lines and go on your adventure around one of the best places to sail on the planet.
 Do remember to bring your license with you as the authorities can be a bit hot on paperwork!

-Do you need a licence to charter in the Canaries?
+Do you need a license to charter in the Canaries?

 If you want to bareboat charter you will need an approved boating qualification, below is a list of relevant qualifications: